Del Pezzo surfaces of degree $5$ over perfect fields: Conventions and preliminary results

+Notice that if $B = \lbrace \ast \rbrace$ is a point, a Mori fibre space $X$ is a del Pezzo surface with $\rk \, \NS(X)=1$.
 Mori fibre spaces play an important role in the birational classification of algebraic varieties.
-They arise as extremal contractions in the minimal model program (MMP) starting for instance from rational surfaces.
-It can happen that a del Pezzo surface is not a Mori fibre space, but the action of its automorphism group makes it minimal.
-Here is the precise definition.
+They arise as extremal contractions in the Minimal Model Program (MMP) starting for instance from rational surfaces.\\